aws-cloudformation/community-registry-extensions/hooks/Lambda_Invoker/samples/rain/README.md

 ### type-config.json

 CloudFormation registry extensions must be configured when they are registered.
-This file is used to tell the hook the Arn of the DynamoDB table that contains a list of your compliance lambda functions.
+This file is used to tell the hook the ARN of the DynamoDB table that contains a list of your compliance lambda functions.

 ### destroy.sh